a-r-t/SER-225-Game-Platformer/docs/CodeDocumentation/GameEngine/game-loop.md

 right arrow key being pressed and if so move the player to the right one pixel each time.
 Without the game loop, there'd be no way to apply this logic continually.

+Anytime in the codebase you see an `update` method, and you will see it in nearly every class, it is where game logic is being run by the game loop when an instance of that class is active.